Russian mobile game publisher Nexters will go public via a SPAC at $1.9 billion value

 Mobile game developer and publisher Nexters Global announced it will go public, raising money at a $1.9 billion enterprise value via a special purpose acquisition company (SPAC).

-Nexters, which is based in Cyprus for its headquarters and has development operations in Eastern European cities such as Moscow, has struck a deal to merge with Kismet Acquisition One, a SPAC formed to take a private company public.
-Nexters’ biggest game is Hero Wars RPG, a role-playing game that was downloaded more than 36 million times on iOS and Android in 2020.
+Nexters, which is based in Cyprus and has development operations in Eastern European cities such as Moscow, has struck a deal to merge with Kismet Acquisition One, a SPAC formed to take a private company public.
+Nexters’ biggest game is Hero Wars RPG, a role-playing game with more than 36 million downloads on iOS and Android in 2020.

 SPACs have become a popular way for fast-moving companies to go public without all the hassle of a traditional IPO.
 SPACs are set up by managers who raise money in a blind shell company, and the investors don’t know what they’re putting their money into.